4.9-Stars

 Types of Work Authorised for Level 2 Electricians

-Level 2 electricians are accredited to perform a wide array of specialised tasks that regular electricians are not authorised to handle.
+Level 2 electricians are accredited to perform various specialised tasks that regular electricians are not authorised to handle.
 These tasks include:

 • Category 1: Disconnecting and reconnecting consumer mains.